jayunit100/k8sprototypes/netpol/README.md

  kubectl logs `kubectl get pods -n kube-system | grep netpol | cut -d' ' -f 1` -n kube-system
 ```

+## Developers

+Would love help with this!
+If you want to get started hacking ....

-## Create a cluster if you dont have one  and run from source....
+### Create a cluster if you dont have one  and run from source....
 ```
 kind create cluster
 kind get kubeconfig > ~/.kube/config